by Garrick Dee

 It features 5 of Venus’ most advanced blades that will shave close.

-Around the blades are strips of lubrication that’s water-activated and help provide a layer of lubrication that protects the skin from razor burn.
+Around the blades are strips of lubrication that’s water-activated and help provide a layer of lube that protects the skin from razor burn.

 The soft grip handle ensures that the razor won’t slip from your hands during shaving.

-Bottom line: The Gillette Venus Swirl is a great option for shaving the underarms and legs thanks to the 5-blade design and FlexiHead feature that adapts to the different contours.
+Bottom line: The Gillette Venus Swirl is an excellent option for shaving the underarms and legs thanks to the 5-blade design and FlexiHead feature that adapts to the different contours.
 If you have sensitive skin, you may want to consider looking at the Gillette Venus Embrace or the Gillette Venus Woman’s Sensitive.

 Trimming or shaving your bikini area presents a whole lot of challenges.
 Unlike shaving the legs, this area is very sensitive.
 One wrong swipe can end up in a bloody mess.